 Carroll County's variety of restaurants provides the ideal place for everyone.
 From brew pubs to fine dining and everything in between, you are sure to find the place that satisfies your hunger!Learn More >

-Carroll County became involved with the airport in 1976 when several hundred acres were acquired that included a grass strip runway north of Westminster on the west side of Route 97.
-The vision at that time was to create a business and industrial park with the hope that businesses needing air transport would locate there.
+Carroll County became involved with the Westminster airport in 1976.
+They acquired several hundred acres including a grass strip runway north of Westminster on the west side of Route 97.
+The vision at that time was to create a business and industrial park.
+They hoped that businesses needing air transport would locate there.
 In 1977, a single paved asphalt runway 3,220 feet long was constructed.
 In the mid-1990’s, the runway was extended to its current length of 5,100 feet.